apache/flink/docs/concepts/flink-architecture.md

 <img src="{{ site.baseurl }}/fig/processes.svg" alt="The processes involved in executing a Flink dataflow" class="offset" width="70%" />

-The *client* is not part of the runtime and program execution, but is used to prepare and send a dataflow to the Flink Master.
+The *Client* is not part of the runtime and program execution, but is used to prepare and send a dataflow to the Flink Master.
 After that, the client can disconnect (_detached mode_), or stay connected to receive progress reports (_attached mode_).
 The client runs either as part of the Java/Scala program